-- Shortlisting of candidates based on the information provided in their application form.
-This will be done in the event of a large number of applications being received relative to the number of expected vacancies; and - Shortlisted candidates being invited to attend an interview, which will include a presentation.
+- Shortlisting of candidates on the basis of the information provided in their application form.
+This will be done in the event of a large number of applications being received relative to the number of expected vacancies; - Shortlisted candidates being invited to attend a preliminary interview; and - A final competitive interview (which will include a presentation) for candidates selected from the preliminary interview.